ixiaopan/blog/content/post/NLP-02-word-vector.md

 ### Bag-of-word

 The idea of Bag-of-word(BOW) is that all the words in the corpus are in a bag without considering the orders and context.
 The intuition is similar to the concepts introduced in LDA — a topic is characterized by a  small specific set of words.
 Therefore, BOW is commonly used to classify documents.
 If two documents are similar (have the same words), they are likely to be classified into the same group.
-Each document is represented as a vector of `|V|` dimensions, where the element value of this vector is the frequency of the corresponding word in the corpus.
+Each document is represented as a vector of `|V|` dimensions, where the element value of this vector is the frequency of the word in the corresponding doc.
 Say we have the following corpus,